Health System Planner

 - Strategic thinking and analysis knowledge and experience to conceive, produce, implement and monitor strategic policies and long-term plans and to anticipate and capitalize on emerging trends, requirements and opportunities

 - Knowledge of current research methodology/policy development tools and techniques, particularly as they pertain to analyzing and assessing system-wide funding, health human resources and delivery models

 - Ability to conceptualize and grasp a broad range of complicated issues and concerns; problem-solving skill to identify, evaluate and resolve/manage complex policy issues, problems and processes.

 Please forward your resume and cover letter via email, by Friday, June 22, 2018, to firstname.lastname@example.org, quoting Job # 2018-1725 in the subject line.

 Preference will be given to applicants with experience in:

 Acute care planning, or

-More information on the Central LHIN may be found at www.centrallhin.on.ca.
+For more information on the Central LHIN, please visit us at www.centrallhin.on.ca.